burhanr13/agbemu/README.md

 # agbemu

-A Game Boy Advance Emulator.
-Currently the CPU, Graphics and most internal components are done with minor exceptions.
-Games I have tested work very well.
-Also reasonably accurate and passes a nontrivial amount of test ROMs.
-Games that require EEPROM will not work as that is currently unimplemented.
-Also no audio, mosaic, or serial yet.
+A mostly complete and somewhat accurate Game Boy Advance Emulator.
+Supports all the graphics subsystem except for mosaic and all of audio except for wave ram banking.
+Passes many test roms including ARMWrestler, JSMolka's gba-tests, and a sizable portion of the mGBA test suite including all of the memory tests and almost all timing tests that do not require the prefetcher.
+It runs all games I have tested without any issue.